Sore Throat

 If a doctor suspects a bacterial cause for a sore throat, they can frequently take a throat swab for laboratory testing to see if a strep infection is present.

 With a cotton-tipped applicator, the doctor obtains a sample from the back of the throat and tonsils.
-Someone smears the material in a culture dish in the lab.
-It thrives if strep bacterium is present.
-It normally takes 24 hours to do this task.
+In the lab, the material is checked to see whether strep bacteria are present.
+A full culture normally takes about 24 hours.

 The results of a fast strep test can be obtained in minutes.
 A culture test may be recommended by a clinician to confirm a negative quick strep test result.